 The next step is to split these big goals into smaller parts.
 As you step into the Action Voyage, you need to pay particular attention to the goals you set for the next twelve months (your short-term goals).
 These are the ones you will tackle first, so you need to ensure you have defined and vetted them according to the attributes above.

-Note that during this section of your plan, you will design your big goals and your long-term goals.
+You will design your big goals and your long-term goals during this section of your plan.
 Next, you will move to your short-term goals.
 But for the remainder of this exercise, you will not touch your tasks and habits.

-What you want is to be more thoughtful and academic when it comes to your big goals, but very much biased to action and down-to-earth realization for your shorter-term goals.
+What you want is to be more thoughtful and academic when it comes to your big goals but very much biased to action and down-to-earth execution for your shorter-term goals.
 For the former, we think a lot; for the latter, we do a lot!

 The Goal Setting Exercise